 If the pharmacy you have been using leaves your plan's network, you will have to find a new pharmacy that is in the network.
 To find another network pharmacy in your area, you can get help from Pharmacy Member Services.
 Phone numbers are printed on the back cover of this booklet.
 You can also use the Pharmacy Directory.
-You can also find information on our website at www.anthem.com/ca.
+You can also find this information on www.anthem.com/ca.